Candice-Leigh-King/moving-moran/_posts/2021-10-27-3-days-in-the-grand-tetons.md

         featured-text-html: >-
             <p>If 14-18 miles (14 if you take the ferry both ways) seems
-            daunting to you, just know that you can stop and turn around at any time. &nbsp;I definitely recommend at least making it to a part of Cascade Canyon, because it was our favorite part of the hike!</p>
+            daunting to you, just know that you can stop and turn around at any time. &nbsp;I definitely recommend at least making it to Cascade Canyon, because it was our favorite part of the hike!</p>
     -
         _section-type: blog-arches
         right_image: /uploads/tetons/teton13.jpg